 If you have an interview coming up or are starting to look for a new job, this guide will give you essential guidance on how to give yourself the best chance of performing well and securing your dream job.

-RESEARCH THE COMPANY AND THE ROLE
+RESEARCH THE ORGANISATION AND THE JOB ROLE

 - If you are being interviewed for a role linked to a specific automotive brand – visit a dealership to immerse yourself in the brand.